sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 Does that obsolete the use of the BASH options that have been implemented in the beginning?

 Yes, absolutely.
 But only for this **one** command.
-I think it's better to be 99% sure that a system has been deployed successfully compared to close to 0% (when not using the aforementioned BASH options).
+I think it's better to be 99% sure that a system has been deployed successfully, compared to close to 0% (when not using the aforementioned BASH options).

 This 'workaround' can be used for every command you encounter that doesn't 'play nice'. **But**, remember, the more often you do it (maybe just to 'make it work') the less useful the BASH options are and with every use of `||` you can be less and less sure whether the system has really been deployed successfully.

 Obviously, this is a very strict way of deploying systems.
 And one could argue even cumbersome.
 You can do a post provisioning check with your preferred automation tool *after* provisioning.

-I found this way more intuitive compared to a post provisioning check, as I can rule out e.g. DNS issues due to a failed IdM enrollment.
+While that it is correct, I found my way more intuitive and more *'fail-proof'*, compared to a post provisioning check, as I can rule out e.g. DNS issues due to a failed IdM enrollment (which would render my post provisioning check useless, as I am unable to reach it via DNS).

 #### Snippet: `snt-networking_setup_post_installation`